Copenhagen Business School: Notable alumni and faculty

 Prominent alumni also include Thor Haraldsson, Tarja Cronberg, Jakob Ellemann-Jensen, Sharmi Albrechtsen, Carl Frederik Waage Beck, Lene Børglum, Michael Brockenhuus-Schack, Soulaima Gourami, as well as several other entrepreneurs and Danish politicians.
-The school has also prominent faculty members such as Danish organization theorist Nicolai Foss.
+The school has also prominent faculty members such as Danish organization theorist Nicolai Foss and legal sociologist Poul F. Kjaer.

 Facilities

 CBS Campus

 CBS is an urban university primarily located in four modern buildings in Frederiksberg, close to the center of Copenhagen.
 The main complex, Solbjerg Plads, was opened in 2000 and includes 34,000 m^{2} of student and office space surrounded by gardens and outdoor living space.
 Designed by Vilhelm Lauritzer Architects, the complex consists of interconnected concrete, glass and tile-sided buildings of varying heights that house student auditoriums, faculty office space, a cafeteria, the main library, a student bar and the campus bookstore.

 Dalgas Have, opened in 1989 and designed by Henning Larsen Architects, is the oldest building currently in use.
 Owned by the Danish Pension Fund for Engineers and leased by CBS, the building includes 20,000 m^{2} of student classrooms, study space and offices distributed around a three-story 175 m long arcade.
 At the midpoint of the arcade a two-story semi-circular cafeteria sits below a semi-circular library.

 Kilen (The Wedge) was opened in 2006 and includes 10,000 m^{2} of student classrooms, study spaces, and offices for research and administration.
 Designed by Lundgaard & Tranberg Architects, the four-story wedge-shaped building features a large oval-shaped atrium that extends the height of the building.
 The exterior is covered with full-story screens made of wood, matte glass or copper, which rotate in response to the Sun and weather.
 Kilen has been the recipient of numerous architecture and design awards such as a RIBA European Award in 2006.

 Porcelænshaven, the fourth main building that comprises the CBS campus, is leased by CBS from the Danish Society for the Advancement of Business Education.
 Formerly the Royal Copenhagen Porcelain Factory, the factory has been converted into 20,000 m^{2} of student classrooms, study spaces, offices, and a student residence.
 A central feature of the building, a 1,000 m^{2} main hall used for large events, stands in the old location of the factory kiln hall.
 As part of the factory conversion, Henning Larsen Architects transformed the old raw material storage building into 3,800 m^{2} of modern study space.

 CBS campus buildings reflect characteristic Scandinavian style and have been recognized by Frederiksberg Municipality earning an Award for Good and Beautiful Building in 2006 and 2009.
 The four main buildings are within walking distance and located along three consecutive stations on the Copenhagen Metro from Lindevang Station (Dalgas Have) to Frederiksberg Station (Solbjerg Plads).